PaulMelloy/cercospoRa/README.md

 # cercospoRa

-`cercospoRa` is a mechanistic epidemiological model for estimating epidemics of _Cercospora beticola_ in sugar beat farms, available as an R package.
+`cercospoRa` is a mechanistic epidemiological model for estimating epidemics of _Cercospora beticola_ in sugar beet farms, available as an R package.

 ## Installation